Brazilian Percussion (pandeiro, caxixis, triangle, cowbell)

 As from the age of 19, he has been travelling and researching traditional percussion styles from America’s indigenous people, descendents of African slaves and European colonists.
 His mix and match of all different kind of styles and cultures made him into a highly versatile percussionist.
 This mixture of styles can also be seen in the different projects in which he participates such as “Deep Forest”, “Ialma”, “Deep Forest”, “Carlos Diaz”, “Arax” and “Karim Baggili”.

-Come and discover this course during the free session on Monday 21th of September, between 8pm and 9pm.
+Come and discover this course during the free session on Monday 27 September 2021, between 8pm and 9pm.

 Collective course (8 courses/cycle)

 - 19h-20h: advanced

 Registration is required from the second course of the cycle.
 Sign up before 1 November 2021 and pay 10 euros less!

 Attention!
 Due to professional reasons, the first cycle will exceptionally be 5 lessons instead of 8.
 The teacher will organise an extra weekend of workshops in November.
 If you are interested, please send a mail to: email@example.com

 If necessary the teacher can vary the calendar in consultation with the course members.